 - We work in unison with the U.S. company, and often play a prominent role in coordinating both the message and the medium.

-- We work with EXIM Bank, the Trade and Development Agency and the Overseas Private Investment Corporation to marshal USG financial support, where appropriate, to relevant and qualified U.S. companies.
+- We work with EXIM Bank, the Trade and Development Agency, and the International Development Finance Corporation to marshal USG financial support, where appropriate, to relevant and qualified U.S. companies.

-- We have Commercial Liaison Officers in the five Multilateral Development Banks to assist U.S. firms and advocate on their behalf when they compete for Bank tenders.
+- We have Commercial Liaison Officers at the five major Multilateral Development Banks to assist U.S. firms and advocate on their behalf when they compete for Bank tenders.

 Why We Advocate